Israel's anti-government protests deepen Netanyahu's problems | DW | 20.07.2020

 Protests 'span sectors'

-On Sunday, after another night of various protests in Tel Aviv, Jerusalem and other cities, Ben Caspit, a columnist at the daily Ma'ariv, wrote: "The public has headed onto the streets.
+On Sunday, after another night of various protests in Tel Aviv, Jerusalem, and other cities, columnist Ben Caspit with the daily Ma'ariv wrote: "The public has headed onto the streets.
 This time, it isn't just a specific sector.
 It spans sectors, camps, and hearts.
 Netanyahu understands what is happening here, and that is only going to ratchet up the panic and lunacy on Balfour Street [where the PM resides] in the coming number of weeks”.

 Demands for more effective action